withastro/adapters/.changeset/ten-cougars-pretend.md

 Here's what changes:

-## Middleware without configuration

-In v3, [Middleware](https://docs.astro.build/en/guides/middleware/) was deployed to the SSR Function by default.
-Enabling the `edgeMiddleware` option would change this behaviour to deploy it using Netlify Edge Functions instead, improving page speed and enabling the middleware to run on prerendered sites.

-In v4, this is the default setting.
-If your Astro site makes use of Middleware, it's deployed to an Edge Function where it runs super close to your users and is also applied to static sites.
-You can use this to implement customization or authorization logic!

-**Action Required:**
-If your site is using Middleware and you had `edgeMiddleware` enabled, nothing changes for you.
-You are free to remove the config field, as it is no longer necessary.
-If your site is using Middleware and you didn't have `edgeMiddleware` enabled, your Middleware will now be deployed to an Edge Function and start running on prerendered pages.
-Go through your prerendered pages to check if this requires any changes to the logic in your middleware.

 ## Netlify Context is automatically available via Locals

 In v3, you could use `netlify-edge-middleware.ts` to inject data from the Netlify context into your Astro locals.